 Research and Teaching

-Besides our Honours and Major Degrees, we offer a Major and Honours B.Sc. in Computational Chemistry, as well as Joint Honours Degrees with Applied Mathematics, Biochemistry, Earth Sciences, and Physics.
-Each year approximately 20 students graduate with B.Sc. degrees in Chemistry which are accredited by the Canadian Society for Chemistry along with another 15 Minors in Chemistry.
+Besides our Honours and Major Degrees, we offer a Major and Honours B.Sc. in Computational Chemistry, a biology-focused stream (Chemistry (biology)), as well as Joint Honours Degrees with Applied Mathematics, Biochemistry, Earth Sciences, and Physics.
+Each year approximately 20 students graduate with B.Sc. degrees in Chemistry, which are accredited by the Canadian Society for Chemistry, along with another 15 Minors in Chemistry.
 All of our students have opportunities to conduct research and assist in teaching during their undergraduate degrees.

 Read more about teaching in our department here.